turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 ```

-Now try to write a test for the `updateLocalStorage()` method.
+Now that you have the hang of this, let's write two more tests in your pair.
+First, write a test for the `updateLocalStorage()` method.
 Don't look ahead or this disappointed puppy will be even MORE dissapointed in you...

 ![mad pup](http://i.huffpost.com/gen/3245948/thumbs/n-EARL-THE-GRUMPY-DOG-PUPPY-768x768.jpg)